Friday, February 21, 2025

 And that's where I am.
 Trying to maintain.
 Trying to get shit done.
 Coordinating home repair services isn't my favorite thing to do, but I'm always grateful when there are people available to do the work.
 Decluttering.
 Still shifting through remnants of my past life, of the life that didn't go as planned.
 I'm getting closer to the end of my stuff and I'm glad.
 I'll be relieved when it's over.

 I decided to call it.
-I decided that I'm done recovering from burnout.
-I took six months to commit to nothing else, follow through with what I'd committed to, and rest as much as possible.
+I'm done recovering from burnout.
+I took six months to commit to nothing new, follow through with what I'd already committed to, and rest as much as possible.
 I did that.
-Now I'm still not committing to anything else new, but I do have a quilt group and a volunteer activity in addition to my jobs.
+Now I'm still not committing to anything else new, but I have my jobs, things I have to do, and things I want to do.
 I'm still resting a lot, but now I'm also incorporating things like cooking and exercise.
 I'm no longer recovering from burnout.
 Now I am restoring my health.

 And that's what I'll be doing, to the best of my ability, for the rest of the year.